 A.R.
 10-2.
 The pitcher is in the proper pitching position as described in Rules 10.1 and 10.2.
-In this position, the pitcher looks at their signal arm band or to the catcher who, by their hand/arm movements, apparently gives the pitcher the signal.
+In this position, the pitcher looks at their signal arm band or one-way electronic communication device or to the catcher who, by their hand/arm movements, apparently gives the pitcher the signal.
 The pitcher then repositions their stride foot by moving it to another position, brings their hands together and begins the pitch.
 Is this a legal pitch?